kyteidev/PyNStall/README.md

 # PyNStall Copyright (c) 2022 LifeTecLover999.
 All rights reserved.
-Distributed under the GNU General Public License v2, see LICENSE for details.
+Distributed under the MIT License, see LICENSE for details.

 The best open-source Python app installer